google-research/deduplicate-text-datasets/README.md

 Each `dups` file is a list of pointers into the dataset that corresponds to sequences repeated multiple times.
 Each file has the duplicates that correspond to items A through B in the suffix array.
 There should be 28,464 total entries when added up across all of these files.
 The duplicates are all clustered together, so all duplicates of the same string should appear sequentially.

 Each `sizes` file says how large the cluster sizes are.
-This is typicall a small number.
+This is typically a small number.

 All pointers are the same size, but the size of the pointers depends on the size of the dataset.
-We use the smallest pointer size that coud address the entire dataset.
+We use the smallest pointer size that could address the entire dataset.
 For the LM1B test set, this is a 32-bit pointer.
 For the training set it would be a 40-bit pointer.
 For larger documents it might be 48 bits.
 This helps save memory on disk.

 The above explanation might be confusing.
 Let's see an example.
 Let's fine the first duplicate in the dataset:
 ```